cosmos/ibc/spec/ics-002-client-semantics/README.md

 Client types must define functions to authenticate internal state of the state machine which the client tracks.
 Internal implementation details may differ (for example, a loopback client could simply read directly from the state and require no proofs).

+- The `delayPeriod` is passed to packet-related verification functions in order to allow packets to specify a period which must pass after a header is verified before the packet is allowed to be processed.

 ##### Required functions

 `verifyClientConsensusState` verifies a proof of the consensus state of the specified client stored on the target machine.